 It’s also worth noting that this game has a GameBoy port which was just as good.

 Another Warner Bros classics is Tiny Toon Adventures.
 Konami published a game based on the popular cartoon show in 1991.

-You control Buster Bunny as the who has to rescue his best friend Babs Bunny from Montana Max.
+You control Buster Bunny as the one who has to rescue his best friend Babs Bunny from Montana Max.
 There are six worlds in the game each split up into three levels per world.

-As the game progresses, more characters become available each with theirs own abilities.
+As the game progresses, more characters become available each with their own abilities.
 Furrball, Plucky Duck, and Dizzy Devil are among the playable characters.
 There is tons to explore and the gameplay is quite easy.